-9. Where a solid or liquid substance can only be transported in a cylinder then allocation to Table 3 of P200 shall be considered.
+10. Where a solid or liquid substance can only be transported in a cylinder then allocation to Table 3 of P200 shall be considered.

-Packagings "P"
+A.3 Packagings "P"

-10. Some general principles of assignment of substances to packing instructions and examples of exceptions are given below.
+11. Some general principles of assignment of substances to packing instructions and examples of exceptions are given below.